omarelsabagh/Food-categories-trending-today/README.md

 # Food-categories-trending-today
-this site shows the Food categories that are trending for today
+this site shows the Food categories that are trending for today.